joasdc/find-your-duo-backend/README.md

 # Find Your Duo - NLW eSports

-A backend project developed during the NLW eSports event held by Rocketseat.
+A API REST developed during the NLW eSports event held by Rocketseat.

 ## Available Scripts